Sign In Register

 Healthcare Facilities282

-Ida has an average annual temperature of 49°F (10°C).
+Ida experiences four distinct seasons with an average annual temperature of 49°F (10°C).
 Winters average 25°F in January while summers reach 73°F in July.
-Annual precipitation is 34.8 inches.
+The area gets 275 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 34.8 inches.
+The area receives 39.1 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 635 feet.

 Temperature